Jonathan2251/lbd/_sources/funccall.rst.txt

   '@_Z5sum_iiiiiii'
   Illegal instruction: 4

-Since Chapter8_2/ define the LowerFormalArguments() with empty body, we get the error messages as above.
+Since `Chapter8_2/` defines `LowerFormalArguments()` with an empty body, we receive the error messages shown above.

-Before defining LowerFormalArguments(), we have to choose how to pass arguments in function call.
+Before implementing `LowerFormalArguments()`, we must first decide how to pass arguments in a function call.

-For demonstration, Cpu0 passes first two arguments in registers as default setting of ``llc -cpu0-s32-calls=false``.
+For demonstration purposes, Cpu0 passes the first two arguments in registers by default, which corresponds to the setting ``llc -cpu0-s32-calls=false``.

-When ``llc -cpu0-s32-calls=true``, Cpu0 passes all it's arguments in stack.
+When using ``llc -cpu0-s32-calls=true``, Cpu0 passes all its arguments on the stack.

-Function LowerFormalArguments() is in charge of incoming arguments creation.
-We define it as follows,
+The function `LowerFormalArguments()` is responsible for creating the incoming arguments.
+We define it as follows:

 .. rubric:: lbdex/chapters/Chapter9_1/Cpu0ISelLowering.h
 .. literalinclude:: ../lbdex/Cpu0/Cpu0ISelLowering.h